 So try it on with and without every layer and see how it fits in the various combinations.
 Think about how you’ll wear it the most and then choose your size.

-A multi layer textile jacket is ideal if you want just one outfit to do everything, in different temperatures/environments.
+A multi layer textile jacket like the Levante above is ideal if you want just one outfit to do everything, in different temperatures/environments.
 Look for zippered vents for summer and removable thermal/waterproof liners for winter.
+Keep in mind that since the outer shell is meshed, it won't work well in 40s with windchill because wind is going to be hitting that inner liner.
+So you need the first option for extremely cold temperatures.
+Unless you run *really* hot.

-This one has 2 removable liners, one is waterproof and one is thermal.
+The one that Alisa is wearing has 1 removable liners, which is waterproof and thermal.
+But you can also find jackets that have 2 removable layers to give you more versatility like the ever popular Airglide 5.
 Everything you need to stay warm and dry.
 The performance shell also provides good abrasion resistance and protection in case of an accident.

 You love to carve the canyons, hit the twisties hard and are thinking about doing some track days.